-In order to ensure an adequate and efficient monitoring of the reserves, a report is established on a yearly basis by the Actuarial Function Holder in which she gives her opinion on the year-end booked reserves' adequacy.
-The main objective of this report is to provide the Board, Audit Committee and management with an overall opinion on the adequacy of the Company's reserves but also to highlight the inherent uncertainties surrounding this assessment.
+In order to ensure an adequate and efficient monitoring of the reserves, the Actuarial Function Report (AFR) is prepared on a yearly basis by the Actuarial Function Holder where she provides her opinion on the adequacy of the reported year-end technical provisions.
+The main objective of this report is to provide the Board, Audit Committee and management with an overall opinion on the adequacy of SGLRI's technical provisions but also to highlight the inherent uncertainties surrounding this assessment.